RMHogervorst/recepten/content/recipes/turkse-linzensoep/index.md

 authorURL: # URL of their home website
 sourceName: chickslovefood
 sourceURL: https://chickslovefood.com/recept/turkse-linzensoep-mercimek-corbasi/
-category: diner # The type of meal or course your recipe is about.
+category: dinner # The type of meal or course your recipe is about.
 For example: "dinner", "entree", or "dessert".
-cuisine: # The region associated with your recipe.
-For example, "French", Mediterranean", or "American".
+cuisine: Mediterraans # The region associated with your recipe.
+For example, Italiaans, Mediterraans", or Eigen.
 ingredients:
   - griekse yoghurt
   - ui